← Back to Compare

 Frequently Asked Questions

-Not automatically — workflows need to be rebuilt.
-However the logic transfers directly and most rebuilds take a few hours for an experienced builder.
+Not automatically — workflows need to be rebuilt in the new platform.
+The logic and flow translate directly though, so most rebuilds take a few hours for an experienced builder.
+Plan the migration during a slow period rather than trying to run both in parallel.